WebAssembly/design/TextFormat.md

 # Text Format

 ## Note: This document is no longer being updated.
-Please see the normative documentation [here](http://webassembly.github.io/spec/core/text/index.html).
+Please see the [normative documentation](http://webassembly.github.io/spec/core/text/index.html).

 WebAssembly will define a standardized text format that encodes a WebAssembly module with all its contained definitions